Alkyd – Alkyd resin is heat polymerized oil. Polymerization is merely the linking up of individual molecules in chains.

 Binder – The substance in a paint which holds together (binds) the pigment and makes the paint adhere to the support.

-Chiaroscuro – An Italian word literally meaning “light dark”, used to describe the skillful balance of light and dark in a painting with strong contrasts to create dramatic effect.
+Chiaroscuro – An Italian word literally meaning “light dark”, used to describe the skillful balance of light and dark in a painting with strong contrasts to create a dramatic effect.

 Chroma– The relative intensity or purity of a hue when compared to grayness or lack of hue.